IsacPasianotto/Reversi-game/README.md

 ## TODO List

-- [ ] Define the tests for TTD
+- [x] Define the tests for TTD
   - [x] test the board
-    - [x] **TODO**: add a test to be shure that the board is able to flip lines in more than one direction if it's necessary
+    - [x] **TODO**: add a test to be sure that the board is able to flip lines in more than one direction if it's necessary
-  - [ ] Test the aspects related to player:
+  - [x] Test the aspects related to player:
-    - [] Is the program handling correctly a human player?
+    - [x] Is the program handling correctly a human player?
-    - [] Is the program handling correctly the computer player?
+    - [x] Is the program handling correctly the computer player?
   - [x] test the mechanics of the game
 - [x] Implement the base game in terminal
   - [x] Define the rules